phoenixsite/django-latch2/README.md

 # TODO

 - Add a signal when deleting a user to remove the profile
-- Add the UserProfile management to the admin
 - Add 2FA support

 # Bugs and requests